Best For

 Disadvantages

-The cooling performance was a little disappointing (especially for a hybrid) and the off-gassing was pretty bad.
+The cooling performance was a little disappointing (especially for a hybrid), but other than that, there weren’t big downsides to this mattress.

 This mattress also only has 3.0″ of comfort material, which can negatively impact pressure relief for some sleepers, especially heavier sleepers over 300 lbs.